maxamillion/ansible-openshift_origin/README.md

     ## NOTE: Need the -k because we're using a self signed cert in our example.
     rhc -k setup --server=192.168.1.100

+NOTE: If you aren't seeing a full list of cartridges or 'oo-admin-cartridge --list' is showing a different list than what 'rhc cartridge list' is showing, there are two possible causes.

+1) mcollective cartridge_repository needs reloading, just restart mcollective.

+    systemctl restart mcollective.service

+2) need to clear the OpenShift Broker cache

+    oo-admin-broker-cache -c

 # Notes